TimKhus/HotelReservationSystem/README.md

 system that allows efficient management of bookings, user profiles, and room details using file storage.

-You may run the project by executing the ReservationSystem class on your favorite Java IDEA.
+You may run the project by executing the ReservationSystem class.